galnnt/cse15l-lab-reports/lab5.md

 ## Part 1 - Debugging Scenario
 1. Post from student

-Student: I had this error when I was testing my code for the ListExamples.java file.
+Student: I encountered this error when I was testing my code for the ListExamples.java file.
 Can you help with fixing my code?
 Here is the error message when I ran my tests.
-I think it happened because one of the while loops was running forever?
+I think it happened because one of the while loops was running forever causing the program to crash?
 ![Image](images/fail.png)

 2. Reply from the TA

 TA: Hmm...
 Looks like your java program ran out of heap space.
-Since we just recently learnedit, why not just try using the java debugger and see if you could solve the issue for the infinite loop by looking at the local variables using `suspend` then followed by `locals`?
+Since we just recently learned this, why not try using the java debugger and see if you could solve the issue for the infinite loop by looking at the local variables using `suspend` then followed by `locals`?

 3. Screenshot of student trying out what the TA said